Wassefdabbas/RAG/README.md

 # MMCQA-RAG

-A Retrieval-Augmented Generation (RAG) system built as a learning project
+A Retrieval-Augmented Generation (RAG) system built as a learning project.

 The corpus is 10 short documents on Syrian culture (cuisine, clothing, music, architecture, crafts, social customs, agriculture, festivals, language, and a general overview).